Baby and toddler play ideas

 Babies, toddlers and young children love playing with water – in the bath, paddling pool or just using the sink or a plastic bowl.

 Use plastic bottles for pouring and squirting each other, plastic tubing, a sponge, a colander, straws, a funnel, spoons and anything else that's unbreakable.

-You’ll probably both get wet, so cover your clothes.
 Never leave a young child alone with water.
-A baby or young child can drown in just five centimetres (two inches) of water.
+A baby or young child can drown in just 5 centimetres (2 inches) of water.

 Reading to your baby

 You can start looking at books with your baby from an early age – it will help them with their future learning.
 The time spent sharing books with your baby also allows you to bond with them and is good for emotional wellbeing.